FaezehAHassani/R_exercises/README_interactive_webapp_shiny.md

 # building interactive web applications with shiny

 - shiny is a web application framework for R. contrary to static webpages created by RMrakdown, shiny is a web application that is basically an interactive and dynamic webpage
+- shiny allows passing content between R session and web browser